Skip to content

 Microplastics can persist for decades, accumulate in ecosystems, and alter soil structure, water retention, and nutrient cycling, creating subtle but systemic ecological shifts.

-Some experts argue fiber-optics are chemically inert and unlikely to significantly affect crops, especially above-ground produce.
+Some experts argue fiber-optics are chemically inert and unlikely to significantly affect crops, especially above-ground harvests.
 Others warn that lithium batteries from drones may pose a greater environmental threat than the fibers themselves.

 Documented cases show birds using fibers for nests and animals becoming trapped in dense accumulations.
 Scientists emphasize that the long-term behavior of fiber-optic debris in ecosystems will only become clear over years or decades.